What does twoguineapigs do?

 The beauty is no two sessions are the same - it’s a photoshoot tailored to suit you and your pet.
 Perhaps you want something different, something more experimental?
 Or to see new places?
 Or have an afternoon documented.

-You’ll have me as your personal photographer for 2 to 3 hours, at up to 2 locations in Sydney, followed by professional editing, concept planning and design consultation, a selection of 25-30 best images for you to choose from so you get your story presented in custom photography art, signed and authenticated, at the end of the process, be it framed fine art prints or fine art albums - you’ll be proud to show and tell.
+You’ll have me as your personal photographer for 2 to 3 hours, at up to 2 locations within 20km from Sydney CBD, followed by professional editing, concept planning and design consultation, a selection of 25-30 best images for you to choose from so you get your story presented in custom photography art, signed and authenticated, at the end of the process, be it framed fine art prints or fine art albums - you’ll be proud to show and tell.

 My goal is to help you fulfill yours with beautiful images.
 The result I aim for from your photoshoot is producing finished, ready-to-display images.
 Think of my boutique service as a one-stop shop to get your custom artwork produced that feature your own pet.